ZafCode14/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
 find . -type d -not -name "." | wc -l
 ```
+*find in the current directory directories except the current directory and count lines*
 # 12. What’s new
 Create a script that displays the 10 newest files in the current directory.
 Requirements: